Stories of Our Families

-2021 marks the 57th year since the Community Action Network was established to help minority communities overcome obstacles to poverty.
-This year, we celebrate Community Action Month honoring families and their stories of perseverance and courage during this disruptive and difficult pandemic year.
-As we collect, document and share the obstacles families have overcome, lessons learned, transitions and transformations, honoring remarkable tenacity and resilience, we encourage you to Share Your Story!
+2022 marks the 58th year since the Community Action Network was established to help minority communities overcome obstacles to poverty.
+This year, we celebrate Community Action Month by honoring families and their stories of perseverance and courage during this disruptive and difficult pandemic year.
+As we collect, document, and share the obstacles families have overcome, lessons learned, transitions and transformations, honoring remarkable tenacity and resilience, we encourage you to Share Your Story!

 Stories of Community Strength & Resilience